Skip to content

 What drives the cost up

-Two things move your bill: how many seats or workers you run, and how much work they do.
-Higher-volume jobs, more frequent schedules, and more complex multi-step tasks all consume more usage.
-The upside of a credit or usage model is that it stays proportional — a worker that runs a light weekly report costs far less than one triaging hundreds of emails a day.
+Two things determine the plan you need: how many teammates share the workspace and how much work the workers do.
+Higher-volume jobs, more frequent schedules, and more complex multi-step tasks consume more credits.
+The upside of a credit model is that usage stays visible — a light weekly report uses far less than triaging hundreds of emails a day.

 Frequently asked questions